 To comply with display screen equipment legislation, employers must meet several key requirements.
 Firstly, they must conduct a DSE workstation assessment to identify and address any potential risks.
 This assessment should consider factors such as the position of the screen, lighting conditions, and the design of the workstation.

-Employers must also provide adequate training and information to employees on how to set up and use their workstation correctly.
+Employers must also provide adequate training and information to employees on how to set up and use their workstations correctly.

 Assessing and managing the risks associated with display screen equipment